yuibi/homemade_pi3/README.md

 =====
 The main objective of this project is to listen to Japanese music on Raspberry Pi 3 at home and while driving my car.
 The motivation behind this project is both Google Home and Amazon Alexa have *very* limited options when it comes to Japanese music subscription services outside Japan, but I wanted my kids to have exposure to Japanese music on a regular basis.

+To start the smart speaker, either say a your own wake word (e.g. "Alexa") or push the arcade button.
+Once you finish talking, Google Speech API will convert it to text, my custom gradient boosting model will predict intent (e.g. stream a certain radio station, search and stream music on YouTube, increase volume, skip to next song, etc), and execute commands.

-I used Google Speech API for ASR/speech-to-text, and a custom scikit-learn gradient boosting model for capturing intent.
+I used Google Speech API for ASR/speech-to-text, and scikit-learn for gradient boosting model to capture intent.
 Open JTalk is used for text-to-speech.
-Actual music streaming pieces are dependent on other people's hard work (e.g. Radiko script, youtube-dl, etc). :)
+Actual music streaming pieces are dependent on other people's hard work (e.g. Radiko script, youtube-dl, etc).

 Requirements